Holy Mary

 While they were eating, Jesus took bread, and when he had given thanks, he broke it and gave it to his disciples, saying, “Take and eat; this is my body.”
 Then he took a cup, and when he had given thanks, he gave it to them, saying, “Drink from it, all of you.
 This is my blood of the covenant, which is poured out for many for the forgiveness of sins.

-I carved Mary, Mother of Jesus at the foot of the Cross in the moment of Epiphany of the Miracle of the Eucharist!
+I carved Mary, Mother of Jesus, at the foot of the Cross in the moment of Epiphany of the Miracle of the Eucharist!

-Mother Mary receiving the body and blood of Jesus her son into the form of the Holy Eucharist is, to me, the fulfillment of the Incarnation.
+Mother Mary receiving the body and blood of Jesus, her son, into the form of the Holy Eucharist is, to me, the fulfillment of the Incarnation.

-The original use of the word Epiphany is associated with the Divine Revelation in the visit of the Magi at the birth of our Lord, baby Jesus at Bethlehem.
+The original use of the word Epiphany is associated with the Divine Revelation in the visit of the Magi at the birth of our Lord, baby Jesus, at Bethlehem.
 This signifies that God came to Earth in human form for “the Gentiles and their kings and to the people of Israel.”
 (Acts 9:15)

 Photo by John Betancourt